-Most Americans want to stay in their own homes as they get older, and a number of features can make aging in place safer and more comfortable.
-The modifications to a home can range from minor, such as changing light switches, to major, such as building an ADU or in-law suite on the property to house a caregiver.
+A number of changes can make aging in place possible, with modifications ranging from minor, such as changing light switches, to major, such as building an accessory dwelling unit or in-law suite on the property to house a caregiver.

 Planning for the Future